KonradIT/gopro-py-api/README.md

 gpCam.livestream("stop")
 ```

-To stream the HERO4 video to another place such as localhost:
+To stream GoPro feed to another place such as localhost (this is needed for HERO4/5):

 ```python
 gpCam.stream("udp://localhost:5000")